Slots Capital Casino Review

 Bonus Terms

-Stick rigidly to the pokies-only permitted games while clearing bonus funds, and expect the A$1,000 weekly withdrawal cap to apply.
+Stick rigidly to the permitted pokies-only list while clearing bonus funds, and plan for the weekly cap on any wins above A$1,000.

 Game Selection

-Slots Capital runs on Rival Gaming and Saucify software with around 300 games — a much smaller library than modern aggregator casinos.
+Slots Capital runs on Rival Gaming and Saucify software with around 300 games — a smaller library than modern aggregator casinos but with genuine platform character.

 Pokies

 Rival’s standard video pokies, the interactive i-Slots series (story-driven pokies with progressive bonus rounds), and Saucify titles.
-Classic three-reel games and progressive jackpot pokies round out the lineup. i-Slots are genuinely distinctive and a real competitive differentiator for Rival-platform casinos.
+Classic three-reel games and progressive jackpot pokies round out the lineup. i-Slots are genuinely distinctive — a real competitive differentiator that the bigger SoftSwiss aggregator casinos can’t match.

 Table Games